danngreen/STM32DDRFW-UTIL/README.md

 ----------------------------------------------------------------
 ```

-***Note:***
+***Notes:***

-- *The "param" command is a simple way to test the modified settings, as it modifies the input parameters ('param' read from stm32mp\_util\_ddr\_conf.h).
-It is recommended to execute this command at step 0.
+- *The "param" and "impedance" commands are a simple way to test the modified settings, as they modify the input parameters (read from stm32mp\_util\_ddr\_conf.h).
+It is recommended to execute these two commands at step 0.
 The modified values are applied at the correct DDR steps.*
 - *The "print" and "edit" commands directly access the DDRC registers and PHY user input parameters (or PHY registers for STM32MP1 series), so the values can be overridden by the input parameters when the driver executes the initialization steps.
 These commands are used for detailed debug of the DDR initialization.*

 ##### 2.3.1.2 Command examples